4ms/metamodule-docs-website/docs/preferences.md

    of the min/max range of the current knob set, then checking this option will allow the virtual knob to start tracking when the physical knob is moved as close as possible.
-Otherwise if this is not checked, the virtual knob will not be accessible from the current knobset.
+Otherwise if this is not checked, the virtual knob will not be accessible from the current Knob Set.
 If you are unsure, we recommend checking this option.
 <div class="grid cards" markdown>